Skip to main content

 });

-Sending a file with a POST request using the form-data module:
+Sending a file via POST request using the form-data module:

 const file = fs.readFileSync('pathToFile');